Rachel Spronken Smith, 2016

-School of Engineering & Advanced Technology at Massey University, New Zealand.
+School of Engineering & Advanced Technology at Massey University.

 Eva has made a significant contribution to research into the use of technology to improve teaching and learning.
 In recent years this research has focused on online assessment of assignments, and the use of ePortfolios.
 In both these areas Eva has been centrally involved in major externally funded research projects leading to numerous scholarly outputs.

 While Eva’s research will add to the academic record, it is the impact of this research on the academic community, especially students, that is particularly important.
 Eva’s research on assessment has directed the development of the assignment tool in Moodle, which is used in over eighty thousand sites worldwide and by millions of students.

 Eva is an award winning teacher, recognized within Massey University as an exceptional academic.
 Eva has won the Darrilyn O’Dea Award for her work incorporating technology tools to extend student engagement.
 She actively contributes to the university community through academic development events and through her brilliant teaching in computer science.

 From her Doctorate of Philosophy in 2000 to her Doctor of Education in 2013, Eva has demonstrated sustained excellence in researching teaching and learning.
 This has impacted the students she teaches as well as students worldwide as the results of her research are implemented.
 Recently Eva complemented her discipline PhD with a Doctor of Education which explored how teaching groups can improve learning about teaching.

 Faculty of Education and Social Work at The University of Auckland